 If the user clicks such an item, then the

 activeTab permission is granted for the tab the user clicked, even if it's not the currently active tab (as of Firefox 63, Firefox bug 1446956).

 There are two permissions which enables the extension to interact with the clipboard:

 See Interact with the clipboard for more details.

 In Manifest V2 only, request privileged access to pages under

 Request access to the privileged pieces of the

 "permissions": ["*://developer.mozilla.org/*", "tabs"]

-Request both of the above permissions.
+In Manifest V2 only, request both of the above permissions.